Gotei1/KonohoDB/README.md

 This approach leverages SQL's strengths in handling complex queries and maintaining referential integrity.
 ### Scalability:
 The hybrid approach allows for easy scaling.
 NoSQL handles high-volume writes, while SQL optimizes read-heavy operations.
-## Flexibility:
+### Flexibility:
 Users can easily add new interaction types without schema changes in the NoSQL portion.
 Complex aggregations and analytics can be performed efficiently using SQL.

 By combining the strengths of both SQL and NoSQL databases, KonohaDB provides a powerful solution for web applications requiring transactional functionalities, scalability, and flexible data models.

-More coming soon...
+We appreciate your patience as we are working to add more soon...